hubbcaps/gazee/README.md

     sudo pip install -r requirements.txt
     python Gazee.py

+Default user and pass for the web interface is admin/gazee

-Proceed to the settings page and enter the path to your comic library and optionally your Mylar DB for better comic info extraction.
+Proceed to the settings page and change your admin pass, and enter the path to your comic library and optionally your Mylar DB for better comic info extraction.

 ## Daemonize (*nix only)